 We find mixed evidence with regards the results.
-When considering the group of LDCs which are also part of the Cotonou agreement, we find that during the years of the application of the new initiative, the exports of vanilla and crustaceans have been positively influenced by the trade preferences granted by the EU to LDCs.
-The same applies for the exports of crustaceans from the LDCs which are not part of the Cotonou agreement.
-Un-conclusive outcomes or outcomes opposite to the expected ones were found in the remaining cases.
+When considering the group of EBA which are also part of the Cotonou agreement, we find that during the years of the application of the new initiative, the exports of vanilla and crustaceans have been positively influenced by the trade preferences granted by the EU.
+The same applies for the exports of crustaceans from the EBA countries which did not sign the Cotonou arrangement.
+Un-conclusive or unsatisfactory outcomes were found in the remaining cases.